how specialised behaviour support in liverpool connects families, schools & therapists

 Multidisciplinary teams are very important for the success of specialised behaviour support.
 When you bring speech therapists, psychologists, and occupational therapists together, you get a better way to care for people.
 Every member adds their own skills, but they make a bigger difference when they work as a group.

-Creating Consistent Support Strategies Across Home and School
+How to Maintain Behaviour Support Consistency Across Home and School

 When practitioners, educators, and families work together, they make better plans.
 For example, when the school uses something like a sensory break, and families use it too, it helps at home and at school.
 Keeping things the same in both places helps kids keep learning.
 It also helps handle any behaviours that may be a problem.